 - Abilities Forms for employers as requested

-Put simply, a concussion changes the way our brain functions – causes it to work less optimally.
-It may be caused either by a direct blow to the head, face, neck or elsewhere on the body with an “impulsive” force transmitted to the head.
-A Concussion may or may not involve loss of consciousness (loss of consciousness is not a diagnostic requirement).
+A concussion may be caused either by a direct blow to the head, face, neck or elsewhere on the body with an “impulsive” force transmitted to the head.
+A concussion may or may not involve loss of consciousness.
 In fact, less than 20% of concussions result in a loss of consciousness.

 A direct or indirect blow to the head, face or jaw can cause the brain to accelerate then rapidly decelerate within the skull.
 This acceleration/deceleration motion can induce mechanical changes to the nerve fibres – causing them to stretch – and in turn, alter several important metabolic pathways.

 Though injury is apparent given the spectrum of symptoms experienced by a concussed athlete, no structural damage is caused to the brain itself.
 That is, unlike other sports injuries (like a fractured wrist or dislocated shoulder) nothing appears “wrong” or abnormal on standard imaging studies like CT, or MRI.
 Instead, these imaging methods are used to rule out more severe trauma such as bleeding within the brain or skull or fractures of the skull or neck.
 We understand now, more than ever, that just because we can’t see the injury, it doesn’t mean that something’s not wrong.